About

 The Post West programme is significantly supported by the Kunststiftung NRW.

-The NATIONAL PERFORMANCE NETWORK of funding for touring productions of theatre and dance, funded by the Federal Government Commissioner for Culture and the Media and the Ministries of Art and Culture of the Federal States supports the guest performances of ‘Songs of the Wayfarer’.
+The NATIONAL PERFORMANCE NETWORK Guest Performance Fund for Dance, sponsored by the Federal Government Commissioner for Culture and the Media and the Ministries of Culture and the Arts of the federal states, supports the guest performances of "TOIL" and of "STRIPPING BOLERO".